SHASWAT2000-loves-logic/Personal-Website/README.md

 2. react-scroll - to provide the functionality of smooth scrolling within the website when links are clicked.
 This package is still growing and there might be some bugs that can go unnoticed.
 3. react-hook-form - to validate user input in the contact form
 4. react-toastify - to provide notification after the form is successfully submitted.
 Mostly for good UX.
 After the user has submitted the form, a nice little notification will pop up on the bottom left corner of the screen and will be there for 5 seconds.
+5. react-hamburger-menu - for creating a hamburger menu on mobile devices

 **External Services** - Emailjs - to receive email after the contact form is submitted, I used this external service.
 AFter the user has submitted the contact form, I will get an email with the all the information that the user has filled out in the input fields.